 There’s nothing that screams “Roadside Americana” more than the Cathedral of Junk.
 The project was originally started by an unassuming twenty-something who wanted a little fort.
 Over twenty years later, that fort has become a cathedral of over 60 tons of...well, junk.
 Contrary to what you might think, not just any junk can become part of the cathedral.
 It’s owner, Vincent, has discerning taste and only adds what ‘fits’.
 It looks small from the outside, but spans multiple levels and even has a “Throne Room”.

 Everyone loves a good taxidermied animal!
 Well, maybe not everyone, but Texans sure do.
 The Quirky Store (aka Cowboy on Jackrabbit) is another spot flush with oddities, old medical instruments, and Texas taxidermy.
 You might not want to deck out your entire place with store memorabilia, but you’ll be sure to find the perfect statement piece or souvenir to bring back to tie your living room together.
 You’ll know you’ve found the place when you see the statue of a Cowboy riding a Jackrabbit.

 While we don’t have any old ambulances, hearses, or buggies, we do have quite a few quality, reliable cars to make your road trip special.
 From city-smart sedans to 4WD-equipped SUVs, Avail has what you need for your Texas road trip.
-Even better, every car comes with full insurance coverage and roadside assistance from Allstate included.
+Even better, every trip comes with insurance from Allstate and roadside assistance included.
 Check out our great selection of cars at low daily rates.